HumanCellAtlas/dcp-community/rfcs/text/0000-audr-analysis-updates.md

 * Fix incorrect analysis using a corrected pipeline.
 * **Add better analysis using an improved pipeline.**

-Wranglers consider the **bolded** use cases in red to be critical for general availability.
+Wranglers consider the **bolded** use cases in red to be of greater importance than the other use cases.

 ## Detailed Design
 A primary metadata update triggers a datastore notification.
 Per pipeline, Analysis determines what should happen: